Skip to main content

 To grasp the connection between metabolic and endocrine function, we can look at two of the most influential hormones ∞ insulin and cortisol.
 Insulin, produced by the pancreas, is the primary regulator of blood sugar.
 After a meal, insulin allows your cells to absorb glucose from the bloodstream to be used for energy.

 When your diet consistently contains high levels of processed carbohydrates and sugars, your cells can become less responsive to insulin’s signal.
 This condition, known as insulin resistance, is a hallmark of metabolic dysfunction.
 Your pancreas compensates by producing even more insulin, leading to high levels of this hormone circulating in your blood.
-This state of hyperinsulinemia sends a cascade of disruptive signals throughout the endocrine system, affecting other and estrogen.
+This state of hyperinsulinemia sends a cascade of disruptive signals throughout the endocrine system, affecting other hormones like testosterone and estrogen.

 Cortisol, often called the “stress hormone,” is produced by the adrenal glands in response to perceived threats.
 In short bursts, cortisol is vital for survival.
 It increases blood sugar for immediate energy and heightens your focus.
 Chronic stress, a common feature of modern life, leads to persistently elevated cortisol levels.

-This sustained output can disrupt sleep, promote the storage of visceral fat (the fat around your organs), and directly interfere with function and the production of sex hormones.
+This sustained output can disrupt sleep, promote the storage of visceral fat (the fat around your organs), and directly interfere with thyroid hormone function and the production of sex hormones.
 The body, perceiving a constant state of emergency, downregulates functions it deems non-essential for immediate survival, including reproductive and long-term metabolic health.

 Thyroid Function as a Metabolic Thermostat